Connie Talbot: Matters to Me (2016–present)

 On 19 February 2016, the release of digital single "Shut Up (Move On)" was announced.
 The single is taken from Talbot's studio album Matters to Me, a 13-track album with a bonus track available only on iTunes.
 The album was released on 25 March 2016.

 On 11 May 2017, Connie Talbot released a song called "Good to Me", which she stated is "about a person who I admired, respected and who taught me so much.
 That person sadly passed away and I wrote this song from my heart."
 On 13 October 2017, Connie released a video for the song "Rumours".

 In April 2019 she collaborated with Boyce Avenue covering the Jonas Brothers song "Sucker".
 The following month she also covered "Can You Feel the Love Tonight" from The Lion King with the band.

 On 31 August 2019 Talbot took part in Britain's Got Talent: The Champions with an original composition, "Never Give Up on Us".
 The song was released the same day.
 By the following day, the song had reached number eight on the U.K. iTunes chart.

 On 27 January 2020 she competed on America's Got Talent: The Champions, where she performed her romantic original song "I Would" on the piano.

 In January 2022 she went back to collaborating with Boyce Avenue and helped cover the Bryan Adams song "(Everything I Do) I Do It for You".
 The following month they covered the Lionel Richie song "Endless Love".

 On 1 June 2023, she released her new single "Easier Pretending You're Dead" from her then-upcoming EP Growing Pains.

 On 14 July 2023, she released her new single "Growing Pains".

 The EP Growing Pains was released on 25 August 2023, also featuring "Just a Broken Heart" and "Roses".

 Talbot will play the main character, Ellie, in the upcoming movie The Key to the West.

+Her latest EP “Original” was released on 15th May 2026 featuring 5 new songs, additionally a CD version of the EP was released independently and distributed through Kartel Music Group which includes 3 acoustic versions of songs off the EP plus her interpolation version of Happy Together by The Turtles.